Grizzly bear activity reported in Cascade County

-There's a large visitor along Little Belt Creek in recent days — a grizzly bear has been making a habit of raiding some properties in the area.
+There's a large visitor near the community of Belt in recent days — a grizzly bear has been making a habit of raiding some properties in the area.

-Over the last few nights, one homestead about three miles from Belt reported a pig taken and a chicken pen torn open — though all of the birds were found and are okay.

-Nearby, other property owners have had similar issues — including an injured cow and another damaged coop.
+The bear has been visiting Jori Bradford’s property — Ever Westward Farm, about three miles north of Belt — for the past three nights, slaughtering a pig and tearing open their chicken coop.

 Bears are most active this time of year, and as more residents are encountering them, Montana Fish, Wildlife, and Parks says coexisting safely means being proactive.